datacarpentry/python-socialsci/_episodes/01-introduction.md

 - "Understand the concept and benefits of using notebooks for coding"
 keypoints:
-- "Python is an Interpreted language"
+- "Python is an interpreted language"
 - "The REPL allows rapid development and testing of code segments"
-- "Jupyter notebooks builds on the REPPL concepts and allow code results and documentation to be maintained together and shared"
+- "Jupyter notebooks builds on the REPL concepts and allow code results and documentation to be maintained together and shared"
-- "Jupyter notebooks is a complete IDE (Interactive Programming Environment) "
+- "Jupyter notebooks is a complete IDE (Integrated Development Environment) "

 ---